Pityriasis rosea: Causes

 Whether this happens has yet to be proven.
 It’s also possible that people get pityriasis rosea when they first catch these viruses.

-While what causes pityriasis rosea is still a bit of a mystery, knowing how to diagnose it is straightforward.
-Find out how a board-certified dermatologist diagnoses this disease at, Pityriasis rosea: Diagnosis and treatment.
+While what causes pityriasis rosea is still a bit of a mystery, we know that the rash can look like other skin conditions, including psoriasis or ringworm.
+A dermatologist can tell you if pityriasis rosea is causing your rash.
+Find out how at, Pityriasis rosea: Diagnosis and treatment.

 References